 "Piraeus and Athens Greece map helps you decide on how to get from Piraeus cruise terminal to Athens Acropolis and other highlights in this ancient city"

 If you already got acquainted with different means of Athens transport for cruisers but still haven't decided on the best way to get from Piraeus cruise terminal to Athens, you will be happy to see our map of Piraeus port and Athens Greece Map.

-On our Athens Greece map we have marked all the most important points that will help you get around Piraeus on the way from the cruise port to the train station or find the stop for the express X80 tourist bus or public line bus no.40
+On my Athens Greece map, I have marked all the most important points that will help you get around Piraeus on the way from the cruise port to the train station or find the stop for the express X80 tourist bus or public line bus no.40

 So, if all you want is a one-way taxi ride into Athens Plaka or Athens Acropolis, you’ll be better off booking a reputable taxi service online.
-That way you will be paying 3-4 times less.
-Here's a few suggestions for taxi services from Piraeus to Athens that cruisers love to use:
+Here are my suggestions for a taxi transfer service from Piraeus to Athens that cruisers love to use:

 Also, remember you have another option of getting from Piraeus to Athens and that is the hop-on-hop-off buses.
 Check the few that include Piraeus into their rounds: